nicovillanueva/tunneler/README.md

-# Hypertunnel
+# Tunneler

 ## Configuration
-By default, hypertunnel searches for a `config.yml` file next to it.
+By default, tunneler searches for a `config.yml` file next to it.
 You can set the path to a different one by the `-c` parameter.

 The configuration file is made up of 2 (well, 3) sections: `tunnels` and `hops` (and `logging`)